chien314/population-rollup/README.md

 ##  Dataset
 Following the instruction, I am using the dataset [2000 to 2010 Census Tract Population Change](https://www.census.gov/data/tables/time-series/dec/metro-micro/tract-change-00-10.html).
 Please execute the 'run.sh' file in the main directory.
 The code is written in Python 3.
 As indicated in the instruction, we are allowed to use I/O libraries, so I use only 'sys' and 'csv' libraries.
 If these are not allowed please let me know.

-## Details about how I calculate the average population percent change for census tracts in this Core Based Statistical Area?
+## Details about how I calculate the average population percent change for census tracts in this Core Based Statistical Area

 The average population percent change is defined as 1/N(\sum_i (POP10- POP00)/POP00) for all rows (i) that have the same Core Based Statistical Area Code (i.e. CBSA09), where N is the sum of all selected rows.
 However, I exclude the cases with POP00 equal to zero, since it would cause the divergence.
 But when calculating total population in the CBSA in 2000 and 2010 I include all the data including rows with POP00 equal to zero.